 Services

-By creating a comfortable, safe, and collaborative environment we work together to meet goals in therapy which may be short term or long term.
+Based in Boston, our practice creates a comfortable, safe, and collaborative environment.
+We work together to meet goals in therapy which may be short term or long term.
 We do this by using evidence based approaches such as relational and attachment based therapy, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and acceptance and commitment therapy (ACT).

 Kaitlin Spitz, the founder of Bending Birch Counseling, provides clinical supervision to therapists that would like to grow and hone their skills in their own practice.
 She also provides new clinicians in the allied mental health field supervision to help them further develop their clinical skills and approach to counseling and treatment.
 Kaitlin creates a interactive and feedback oriented environment that provides space for consultation and collaboration to help with challenging cases and treatment outcomes.